lmletham/HWsmartcell/README.md

 ```

 I only need to have the above in the startup cell because all my dependencies are called in mix.exs already.

+OK, this is the version that has a working "elixir" hide function.
+Submit button is broken though.